spike7638/TankSensor/README.md

 ---
 # TODO
-* Make the "basic panel" show not only raw readings, but percentages relative to the lo and hi settings.
+.Make the "basic panel" show not only raw readings, but percentages relative to the lo and hi settings.
-* Try to make a "meter" display instead of the bar graph?
 * Add a meter display to the basic panel/Display
 * Disable buttons unless you're in "power mode" (touch during startup)

+Code cleanup, testing, and documentation
+   .
+Add percentage display in web page
+   .Neaten up .ino file to get rid of averaging stuff, etc. x Add “fuel gauge” display to web page

+   x  Add option to decide which display to use; add to configuration panel Line 555 of Web.cpp: alternativeInit alone seems to not actually work, but using both sserver.init and alternativeInit seems possibly wrong.
+At least clean up comments
+   In TankSensor.ino, I've turned off OTA to see whether the timeout still happens; it seems to fix the timeout problem.
+Hmm.
+   - Define “power mode”
+      - “edit” and buttons and “setup” available in power mode

+.Copy updated html files back to git.

+Testing
+Startup with touch sensor off and bad wifi name; does portal appear when I go to esp-...?
+Does portal open and work?
+Startup with touch-sensor on and bad wifi name
+Startup with good wifi, no touch-sensor
+Is portal and edit hidden?
+Is DNS name working?
+Is the sensor value display correct?
+Startup with good wifi, touch-sensor on: am I in power mode?
+Does DNS name work?
+why does esp32-tank.local "die" after a few minutes?